-- CAL
+CAL

-- MIAMI (FL) 2
+MIAMI (FL)

-- OKLAHOMA 3
+OKLAHOMA

-- COLORADO 4
+COLORADO

-- TENNESSEE 5
+TENNESSEE

-- TEXAS 6
+TEXAS

-- 7 FLORIDA STATE
+FLORIDA STATE

-- 8 FLORIDA
+FLORIDA

-- 9 UCLA
+UCLA

-- 10 UNIV.
-OF TOLEDO
+UNIV.
+OF TOLEDO 10

-- WASHINGTON STATE 11
+WASHINGTON STATE

-- ALABAMA 12
+12 ALABAMA

-- 13 OREGON
+OREGON

-- OHIO STATE 14
+OHIO STATE 14

-- 15 WASHINGTON
+WASHINGTON

-- 16 LSU
+LSU 16

-- NEBRASKA 17
+NEBRASKA

-- USC 18
+USC 18

-- BOISE STATE 19
+BOISE STATE

-- 20 AUBURN
+20 AUBURN

+SOUTH CAROLINA

+MARSHALL

+23 TEXAS A&M

+LOUISVILLE

+25 PENN STATE

 Can the 'Canes repeat?
 Can the Sooners make it two out of the last three?
 Who will win the Heisman?
 How many polygons does a Butkus Award winner get?
 Where is Berkeley?
 The answers to these (No. No. Look to Texas.
 Thousands.
-Take I-80 west and follow the signs.) and other pressing questions can be found in this year's College Football Top 25 poll:
+Take I-80 west and follow the signs.) and other pressing questions can be found in this year's College Football Top 25 poll: CAL So they went 1-10 last year.

-CAL

-So they went 1-10 last year.
 Big deal.
 Serious time spent in the Blue Chip Recruiting Mode has made this team into a rough bunch on 2002 Ducks rain on just about the gridiron.
-That combined with a new Power I formation adds an anyone's parade. unexpected threat for this turn-around team.
+That combined with a new Power I formation adds an unexpected threat for this turn-around team.

-7

 MIAMI (FL)

 How good is this team?
 Eight or nine of their starters should be in NFL GameDay" next year.
 The 'Canes may have the toughest schedule in football, with games against Florida, Tennessee, Virginia Tech and the Florida State Seminoles.
 About the only quality teams not on their schedule are in the NFL.
 3 OKLAHOMA New Hot Routes can put the 2000 NCAA champs right back at the top.
 Which means almost as much to this Sooner team as beating their heated rival, the Nebraska Cornhuskers.
 4 COLORADO Will the Buffs defend their Big 12 crown using the wishbone?
 The flexbone?
 The full house?
-Only the coach controlling the play- 11 WASHINGTON STATE 19 BOISE STATE A strong passing offense makes them a team to beat.
-Explosive gameplay makes this perennial Pac 10 little brother into a legiti- are definitely on their way up. mate head-turner.
-WAZZU is ready to tangle with the big boys.
-12 ALABAMA
+Only the coach controlling the play book knows for sure.
+5 TENNESSEE New high-low tackling might give the Volunteers their toughest defense in years.
+6 TEXAS